How to make an international Interac e-Transfer?

 If you’re trying to decide whether to use a Western Union money transfer via Interac e-Transfer, or a regular international bank transfer to make your payment, you’ll need to weigh up the fees carefully.
 The costs associated with e-Transfers are set out in detail below, and you’ll find the costs of international transfers for your own account in the terms and conditions which are usually available online.

 It’s worth noting that international bank transfers are often processed using the SWIFT network.
-The SWIFT network involves several banks working together to process an international payment, and these intermediary banks can charge fees, as well as your own bank.
+This network involves several banks working together to process an international payment, and these intermediary banks can charge fees, as well as your own bank.
 These fees are usually not known upfront, so you might not know until too late, that you’ve been charged quite a bit more, than you expected.

 To avoid both the fees levied by Western Union, and the SWIFT network, you might consider another provider such as the international payment specialist Wise, who uses a clever network of local bank accounts, to save on international transfer fees — more on that point later.